Table Of Contents

 But if their teenagers start racking up overage data and running up the phone bill, Mom and Dad might start asking each child to pay their fair share based on how much data they used every month.

 As a natural consequence, the kids will probably think twice next time they decide to stream an HD movie using the data plan.
-Over time, this accountability may lower the amount of data they use, but even if it doesn’t, the bill will impact each user in the appropriate proportion.
+Over time, this accountability may reduce the amount of data they use, but even if it doesn’t, the bill will impact each user in proportionate amounts.

 What Is Showback?